pointrix-project/pointrix/README.md

   </p>
 </div>

-Pointrix is a differentiable point-based rendering library which has following properties:
+Pointrix is a differentiable point-based rendering framework which has following properties:

 - **Highly Extensible**:
   - Python API